Live Aid: John F. Kennedy Stadium

-The host of the televised portion of the concert in Philadelphia was actor Jack Nicholson.
-The opening artist Joan Baez announced to the crowd, "this is your Woodstock, and it's long overdue", before leading the crowd in singing "Amazing Grace" and "We Are the World".
+Actor Jack Nicholson hosted the televised portion of the Philadelphia concert.
+The opening artist Joan Baez announced to the crowd: "This is your Woodstock, and it's long overdue," before leading the crowd in singing "Amazing Grace" and "We Are the World".

 Despite the 95 °F ambient temperature, Madonna proclaimed "I ain't taking shit off today!" during her set, referring to the recent release of early nude photos of her in Playboy and Penthouse magazines.

 During his opening number, "American Girl", Tom Petty flipped the middle finger to somebody off stage about one minute into the song.
 Petty stated the song was a last-minute addition when the band realised that they would be the first act to play the American side of the concert after the London finale and "since this is, after all, JFK Stadium".

-When Bob Dylan broke a guitar string, while playing with the Rolling Stones members Keith Richards and Ronnie Wood, Wood took off his own guitar and gave it to Dylan.
+When Bob Dylan broke a guitar string while playing with the Rolling Stones members Keith Richards and Ronnie Wood, Wood took off his guitar and gave it to Dylan.
 Wood was left standing on stage guitarless.
-After shrugging to the audience, he played air guitar, even mimicking the Who's Pete Townshend by swinging his arm in wide circles, until a stagehand brought him a replacement.
-The performance was included in the DVD, including the guitar switch and Wood talking to stage hands, but much of the footage used was close-ups of either Dylan or Richards.
+After shrugging to the audience, he played air guitar, even mimicking the Who's Pete Townshend by swinging his arm in wide circles until a stagehand brought him a replacement.
+The performance was included in the DVD, including the guitar switch and Wood talking to stagehands, but much of the footage used was close-ups of either Dylan or Richards.

 During their duet on the reprise of "It's Only Rock 'n' Roll", Mick Jagger ripped away part of Tina Turner's dress, leaving her to finish the song in what was, effectively, a leotard.